 Rheem Thermal aren’t just another pool heating company.
 Our expertise and advice will ensure you get the right product for your needs – one that is specifically tailored to your location and requirements, and which is backed by our years of excellence within the industry…Read more

 Rheem Thermal is a specialist in pool heating with over 60 years experience as a manufacturer of both gas and heat pump pool & spa heaters.

-Our expertise doesn’t stop at pool heating, at Rheem we can also provide heat pump solutions that match the needs of any organisation.
+Our expertise doesn’t stop at pool heating, at Rheem Thermal we can also provide hot water heat pump and gas heater solutions that match the needs of any organisation.

-We have the specialist expertise to provide water heating solutions to match the needs of any organisation.
+We have the specialist expertise to provide mechanical heating solutions to match the needs of any organisation.

-Rheem can offer a range of expertise to help with specialty applications like aquaculture, hydronic heating and elite sports.
+Rheem Thermal can offer a range of expertise to help with specialty applications like aquaculture and elite sports facilities.

-Dehumidifiers are essential for anyone looking to install an internal pool – helping to make a comfortable, healthy space for both residential and commercial installations.
+Pool Hall Dehumidifiers are essential for anyone looking to install an indoor pool – helping to make a comfortable, healthy space for both residential and commercial installations.